flutter/website/src/docs/release/breaking-changes/target-platform-linux-windows.md

 }
 ```

-And the shim in `main()` is no longer required.
+And the platform test setting [`debugDefaultTargetPlatformOverride`][] in `main()`
+is no longer required on Linux and Windows.

-This can cause the Dart analyzer to give the [`missing_enum_constant_in_switch`][]
+This can cause the Dart analyzer to give the
-warning for switch statements which don't include a `default` case.
-Writing a
+[`missing_enum_constant_in_switch`][] warning for switch statements that don't
-switch without a `default:` case is the recommended way to handle enums, since
+include a `default` case.
+Writing a switch without a `default:` case is the
-the analyzer can then help you find any cases which aren't handled.
+recommended way to handle enums, since the analyzer can then help you find any
+cases that aren't handled.

 ## Migration guide

-In order to migrate to the new enum, and avoid the analyzer's [`missing_enum_constant_in_switch`][] error, which looks like:
+In order to migrate to the new enum, and avoid the analyzer's
+`missing_enum_constant_in_switch` error, which looks like:

 ```
 warning: Missing case clause for 'linux'. (missing_enum_constant_in_switch at [package] path/to/file.dart:111)